-In order to create a Bar Chart, or any Chart, or a Report we have to open the report builder.
-To do this, Please open your report manager and click on the Report Builder button as shown in below screenshot
+We have to open the SSRS report builder to create a Bar Chart or any Chart.
+To do this, Please open your report manager and click the Report Builder button, as shown in the screenshot below.

 Create Bar Chart in SSRS Report Builder

-Once you click on the Report Builder button, SQL Server Report Builder will be opened with a starting page as shown in below screenshot.
-In this example, we want to create Bar Chart in SSRS without using Report Builder Wizard so Please select the New Report tab, and then select the Blank Report option as we shown below
+In this example, we want to create Bar Chart in SSRS without using Report Builder Wizard.
+So, Please select the New Report tab and then select the Blank Report option.

-After you select the Blank Report option, report builder will display the Blank Report.
-We already explained about the Designer Panes in our previous article so please refer Create a New Report article to understand the same.
+After you select the Blank Report option, the report builder will display the Blank Report.
+We already explained the Designer Panes in our previous article.
+So please refer to Create a New Report article to understand the same.

-To create data source, Right click on the Data Sources folder present in the Report Data Pane and select the Add Data Source option from the context menu
+To create a data source, Right-click on the Data Sources folder present in the Report Data Pane.
+Next, select the Add Data Source option from the context menu.

-To create a dataset for this report, Right click on the Datasets folder present in the Report Data, and select the Add Dataset option from the context menu.
+To create a dataset for this report, Right-click on the Datasets folder in the Report Data.
+Then select the Add Dataset option from the context menu.

 Let me check the fields that the Dataset is returning.

-Within the Report Builder please select the Insert Tab to insert the Chart in to report designer.
+Within the Report Builder, please select the Insert Tab to insert the Chart into the report designer.

-Please click on the down arrow below the Charts button, and select the Insert Chart option from the Menu to add the table to the report region.
+Please click on the down arrow below the Charts button.
+Next, select the Insert Chart option from the Menu to add the table to the report region.

 Drag and drop a Chart to the Data region.
-As you can see from the below screenshot, by default it is displaying the Bar Chart
+As you can see from the screenshot below, it is displaying the Bar Chart by default.

-When you drag and Drop the Chart from Insert Tab to Design space, a new window called Select Chart Type will be opened to select required chart from the available once.
-In this example, we are selecting 3D Column Chart as shown in below screenshot.
+When you drag and Drop the Chart from Insert Tab to Design space, a new window called Select Chart Type will be opened to select the required chart from the available ones.
+In this example, we are selecting a 3D Column Chart.

-Once you click Ok button, Three dimensional Column chart will be displayed in design region with dummy data as shown below.
+Once you click the Ok button, a Three-dimensional Column chart with dummy data will display in the design region.

-Click on the empty space around the Column Chart will open the Chart Data window
+Click on the empty space around the SSRS Column Chart to open the Chart Data window.

-In this example, we will create Column chart for Sales Amount, and the Total Product Cost of Products divided by Product Color so, Drag and drop the Sales Amount, and Total Product Cost column from dataset to chart data values and Color in category group.
+In this example, we will create a Column chart for the Sales Amount and the Total Product Cost of Products divided by Product Color.
+So, Drag and drop the Sales Amount and Total Product Cost columns from the dataset to chart data values and Color in the category group.

-Let me change the report name to Bar Chart using Report Builder, and click the Run button
+Let me change the newly created report name to Bar Chart using SSRS Report Builder and click the Run button.

-Once you click the Run button, following Bar Chart will be generated.
+Once you click the Run button, following the Bar Chart will generate.

 After you click on the Save option, a new window called Save As Report will be opened.
-Here you have an option to select the local file system, or the Report Server.
-Let me select the Report Server
+Here you can select the local file system or the Report Server.
+Let me select the Report Server.

 Let me open my Report Server to show the newly created Bar Chart Report.
-Here, If you want to Run the report, or to see the report preview, then you don’t have to access the report Builder, or BIDS.
+If you want to Run the report or see the preview, you don’t have to access the Report Builder or BIDS.
 Just click on the Bar Chart will run the report.
-Let me select the report that we saved previously and click on it
+Let me select the report that we saved previously and click on it.